Ágnes Keleti

-Career
+In 1957, Keleti immigrated to Israel, where she worked as a coach, eventually returning to her native Hungary in 2015 at the age of 94.
+In 2017, she was awarded the Israel Prize in sports.

+Biography

-Keleti is Jewish, and was born in Budapest, Hungary.
-She began gymnastics at the age of 4, and by 16 was the Hungarian National Champion in gymnastics.
+Agnes Klein (later Keleti) was born in Budapest, Hungary.
+She began to train in gymnastics at the age of 4, and by 16 was the Hungarian National Champion in gymnastics.
 Over the course of her career, between 1937 and 1956, she won the Championships title ten times.
+She changed her surname to Keleti to make it more Hungarian-sounding.

-Keleti was considered a top prospect for the Hungarian team at the 1940 Olympics, but the escalation of World War II canceled both the 1940 and the 1944 Games.
-She was expelled from her gymnastics club in 1941 for being a non-Aryan.
-Keleti was forced to go into hiding to survive the war.
-Because she had heard a rumor married women were not taken to labor camps, she hastily married István Sárkány in 1944.
+Keleti was considered a top prospect for the Hungarian team at the 1940 Olympics, but the escalation of World War II cancelled both the 1940 and the 1944 Games.
+She was expelled from her gymnastics club in 1941 for being a Jew.
+Because she had heard a rumour married women were not taken to labour camps, she hastily married István Sárkány in 1944.
 Sárkány was a Hungarian gymnast of the 1930s who achieved national titles and took part in the 1936 Berlin Olympics.
-They divorced in 1950.
-Keleti survived the war by purchasing and using an identity paper of a Christian girl and working as a maid in a small village.
-Her mother and sister went into hiding and were saved by Swedish diplomat Raoul Wallenberg.
+Keleti survived the war by purchasing and using an identity paper of a Christian girl and working as a maid in a small village in the Hungarian countryside.
+Her mother and sister went into hiding and were saved using Swiss protection papers issued by diplomat Carl Lutz and possibly also by Swedish diplomat Raoul Wallenberg.
 Her father and other relatives were murdered by the Nazis by gassing in the Auschwitz concentration camp.
-She managed to survive the Holocaust by hiding in the Hungarian countryside.
-In the winter of 1944–45, during the Siege of Budapest by Soviet forces near the end of World War II, Keleti would in the morning collect bodies of those who had died and place them in a mass grave.
+In the winter of 1944–45, during the Siege of Budapest by Soviet forces near the end of World War II, Keleti would collect bodies of those who had died and place them in a mass grave each morning.